rain-1/s/README.md

      The grammar is line based.
 Sequences of tokens are treated as commands and the operators |, &&, and || are parsed in order of tightest binding first.

-     File redirection is achieve through the use of separate commands, thus pipes are needed:
+     File redirection is done with separate commands, pipes are needed:

              s$ echo "hello world" | > file.txt